TheLeftExit/Rambles.ASP/README.md

 # Rambles
 A minimal ASP.NET Core website that serves Markdown files with YAML front matter as minimalistic blog pages.

+**This repository is no longer maintained.
+Rambles has been reworked into a CLI tool which can be found on [GitLab](https://gitlab.com/TheLeftExit/theleftexit.gitlab.io) (including DI, CI/CD and other cool two-letter stuff).**

 ## Pages
 A page file has the following format:
 ```yaml